wso2/docs-mi/en/docs/reference/connectors/snowflake-connector/snowflake-connector-example.md

       <img src="{{base_path}}/assets/img/integrate/connectors/snowflake_connector/snowflake-conn-execute-operation.png" title="Add execute operation from connector" width="800" alt="Add execute operation from connector"/>

-      1. Then in appearing window, you see an option to add new connection.
+      1. Then in the appearing window, you see an option to add a new connection.
 Click on `Add new connection` to initiate a new Snowflake Connection.

          <img src="{{base_path}}/assets/img/integrate/connectors/snowflake_connector/snowflake-conn-connection-config.png" title="Snowflake Connection Config" width="400" alt="Snowflake Connection Config"/>